 - Base visits

-Application for AFROTC at Auburn University begins with enrollment into your first classes, AFR 1101/1102.
+Application for AFROTC at Florida State University begins with enrollment into your first classes, AFR 1101/1102.
 All freshmen will enroll in these classes, but sophomore and transfer students will need to speak with the Recruiting Flight Commander to plan out the remainder of their academic plan for graduation and commissioning.
 Contact the Detachment to make an appointment.

 To qualify for the General Military Course (your first two years in AFROTC), you must: